-Discharges from the Bulk POL Facility and other collocated sites at Fort Walker are covered under the General Virginia Pollutant Discharge Elimination System (VPDES) Permit (Permit No. VAR051092) for discharges of stormwater associated with industrial activity.
-Part III of the VPDES Permit (VAR051092) requires the preparation and implementation of a SWPPP for the Bulk POL Facility.
+Discharges from the Bulk POL Facility, McMahon Explosive Ordinance Training Facility, 310th Army Reserve Center, & 88th Equipment Consolidation Site at Fort Walker are covered under the General Virginia Pollutant Discharge Elimination System (VPDES) Permit (Permit No. VAR051092) for discharges of stormwater associated with industrial activity.
+Part III of the VPDES Permit (VAR051092) requires the preparation and implementation of a SWPPP for the facilities covered under the Stormwater Industrial Permit.

-Fort Walker is located within the Chesapeake Bay watershed and is connected by the Rappahannock River and its tributaries.
+Fort Walker is located within the Chesapeake Bay watershed and is connected by the Rappahannock River, the York River and their tributaries.
 Chesapeake Bay waters are protected, therefore; discharges into storm drains and waterways at the facility are closely monitored.